SFe-Team-was-taken/SFe/specification/section-5.md

 - Legacy 24-bit (sm24) mode (non-containerised)
 - Legacy 16-bit mode (non-containerised)

-Only containerised modes are allowed in SFe 4 banks.
-Programs must write containerised samples with no exceptions.
+To access the advanced SFe sample format modes, containerised samples are required.

-Non-containerised modes are described here only for legacy SF2.0x compatibility.
+Non-containerised modes are described here for legacy SF2.0x compatibility and to allow the use of SFe instrument and preset features while preserving legacy player support.
+(Update 22)

 ### 5.7.3 Containerised modes (Update 9)